CyrilBonus/vcf_file_analysis/README.md

 # vcf_file_analysis

-This project analyzes VCF (Variant Call Format) files and generates various statistical outputs, including allele frequencies, variant counts, and quality scores.
-The project uses Python and several bioinformatics libraries to process VCF files and reference genomes.
+This project analyzes VCF files and generates several statistical outputs, that will be allele frequencies, variant counts, and the quality scores.
+This project uses Python3 and some bioinformatics libraries to process those VCF files and a reference genome.

 ## Scripts